The Roeliff Jansen Historical Society

 In one of Dr. Johnson’s letters home, the farm boy from Hillsdale writes about encouraging his students (mostly the young sons of freed slaves) to learn about the natural world around them on the St. John’s River:

-Since our 2023 summer exhibit, ongoing research by the RJHS has identified that Dr. Johnson was sending African animal and plant specimens to the Academy of Natural Sciences of Philadelphia as donations to its collections.
-(Renamed the Academy of Natural Sciences of Drexel University in 2011, today the museum on Philadelphia's Benjamin Franklin Boulevard is the oldest natural science research institution in the Americas.)
+*Renamed the Academy of Natural Sciences of Drexel University in 2011, today the museum on Philadelphia's Benjamin Franklin Boulevard is the oldest natural science research institution in the Americas.

 The label on this specimen indicates that it is a Red Eyed Dove, a common African pigeon species known for its distinctive red eye-ring, dark grey-brown plumage, and a black collar on the hindneck.
 (The label identifies the bird as Turtur erythrophrys; its current scientific name is Streptopelia semitorquata erythrophrys.